zenhack/python-gpgmime/README.md

 `python-gpgmime` is a library for manipulating PGP mime messages.

 It provides support for encrypting, decrypting, signing, and verifying PGP mime email messages (RFC 3156).
-It's partly on the corresponding functionality in [alot][1], but the interface is built on top of [python-gnupg][2]; It provides a subclass of that library's `GPG`, with some additional mime-related methods.
+It's based partly on the corresponding functionality in [alot][1], but the interface is built on top of [python-gnupg][2]; It provides a subclass of that library's `GPG`, with some additional mime-related methods.

 This is in a very early stage of development; not everything works yet, and what does may still be rough around the edges.